James Grant (Scottish bishop): Life

 Accord to Father Charles MacDonald, "Five other priests were shut up in the same prison at about the same time.
 Three of them belonged to the West coast, viz., Father Alexander Cameron, who was connected with the Lochiel family; Father Alexander Forrester, priest of South Uist; and Father Alan MacDonald.
-From Inverness they were taken away on board a man-of-war to London; but during the passage, Father Cameron, whose health had been completely shattered during his captivity, died, and was thrown overboard.
+From Inverness they were taken away on board a man-of-war to London; but...
+Father Cameron, whose health had been completely shattered during his captivity, died...
 After a long confinement in London, the survivors were brought before the Duke of Newcastle, who informed them that the Government was disposed to deal leniently in their case, and therefore would sentence them to perpetual banishment from the country, provided they could give bail of £1,000 that they would never return.
 As this was an absurd proposal, these poor priests having neither friends nor money, the Duke compromised the matter by asking them to go bail for each other.
 They got over to Holland, but most of them came back again."

 On 21 February 1755, Grant was appointed by the Holy See as the coadjutor vicar apostolic of the Lowland District and Titular Bishop of Sinitis.
 He was consecrated to the episcopate at Edinburgh on 13 November 1755.
 The principal consecrator was Bishop Alexander Smith and the principal co-consecrator was Bishop Hugh MacDonald.
 On the death of Bishop Smith on 21 August 1767, Grant automatically succeeded him as the vicar apostolic of the Lowland District.
 He died in office on 3 December 1778, aged 72.
 He is buried with Bishop John Geddes in the ruins of the Snow Kirk in Old Aberdeen.